You wanna get hiiiigh?

 (Insert clip of Towelie from South Park)

-Lighting up a joint in an Amsterdam coffeeshop is one of those bucket list experiences that attracts thousands of tourists each year.
+Lighting up a joint in Amsterdam is one of those bucket list experiences that attracts thousands of tourists each year.

 From the stoner connoisseur to curious first-timers that want to see what all the fuss is about.